monikastrah/431-2020/labs/README.md

 07 | Lab 07 Instructions | Sketch for Lab 07
 08 | Lab 08 Instructions | Sketch for Lab 08

+## Grading

+All labs are graded by the TAs and then reviewed by Dr. Love.
+Your grades will be available approximately one week after the deadline for each Lab.

+**Grades on Labs** (and our records about minute papers) are found in the course grading roster at http://bit.ly/431-2020-grades.

+- You'll need to log into Google via CWRU to see your scores and the comments left there by the Teaching Assistants.
+- Your **Lab Code** identifies you in the roster.
+You should have received your three-digit Lab Code via email from Dr. Love on 2020-09-13 or 2020-09-14.
+(The email's subject is 431 Lab Code.)

 ## Late Work?

 All Labs should be turned in by the deadline specified on the [Course Calendar](https://thomaselove.github.io/431/calendar.html).
 We don't actually give extensions on Labs.
 Instead, we use the following grading policy.